Austin Tindle

 Austin Tindle is an American voice actor.
-He is best known for voicing the lead role of Ken Kaneki in the Tokyo Ghoul series, Yo Sato in Bento, Kiyoshi Fujino in Prison School, Ayumu Aikawa in Is This a Zombie?, Yu Ishigami in Kaguya-sama: Love Is War, Setsuna Sanzenkai in Island, Accelerator in the A Certain Magical Index series, as well as its spinoffs A Certain Scientific Accelerator and A Certain Scientific Railgun S, Karma Akabane in Assassination Classroom, Shu Ouma in Guilty Crown, Tsukasa Yugi in Toilet-Bound Hanako-kun, Vali Lucifer in High School DxD, Marco Bodt in Attack on Titan, Neito Monoma in My Hero Academia, Kenji Kazama in D-Frag!, Crowley Eusford in Seraph of the End, Leopold Vermillion in Black Clover and Yoshio Kobayashi in Trickster.
-Besides his famous role as Ken Kaneki, he is also known for his role as Yo Sato, Sen Yarizui's underclassman and first-year student in the anime/action comedy series Bento.
+He is best known for voicing the lead role of Ken Kaneki in the Tokyo Ghoul series, Yo Sato in Bento, Kiyoshi Fujino in Prison School, Ayumu Aikawa in Is This a Zombie?, Yu Ishigami in Kaguya-sama: Love Is War, Setsuna Sanzenkai in Island, Accelerator in the A Certain Magical Index series, as well as its spinoffs A Certain Scientific Accelerator and A Certain Scientific Railgun S, Karma Akabane in Assassination Classroom, Shu Ouma in Guilty Crown, Tsukasa Yugi in Toilet-Bound Hanako-kun, Vali Lucifer in High School DxD, Marco Bodt in Attack on Titan, Neito Monoma in My Hero Academia, Kenji Kazama in D-Frag!, Crowley Eusford in Seraph of the End, Leopold Vermillion in Black Clover and Yoshio Kobayashi in Trickster, and Haruka Sakura in Wind Breaker.